rubensysoecho/hoi4-gallaecia-mod/README.md

 # Hearts Of Iron IV - Gallaecia Mod
-This mod can be download here --> https://steamcommunity.com/sharedfiles/filedetails/?id=2845992853
+This mod can be downloaded here --> https://steamcommunity.com/sharedfiles/filedetails/?id=2845992853